vizdata-f21/project-1-ctrl_alt_elite/README.md

 the US and the use of states allows tweets from other countries to be studied.
 We proceed to count our cleaned `location` variable and narrow the list to the top 10 entries.
-In order to display counts for discrete location names, we chose to utilize a bar plot stratified into regions (SE, SW, NE, NW, international) and sorted in descending order within regions.
+In order to display counts for discrete location names, we chose to utilize a bar plot stratified into and colored by regions (SE, SW, NE, NW, international) and sorted in descending order within regions.
 Further, we’ve included a text layer with the percentage of each bar out of the total tweets from the top 10 locations.

-Our second visualization aims to display which areas of the world published the most tweets during the challenge and how the number of tags in a tweet might vary across the globe: the map format arose as a natural candidate due to the need to plot coordinates and our goal of comparing regions.
+Our second visualization aims to display which areas of the world published the most tweets during the challenge and how the number of tags in a tweet might vary across the globe: the map format arose as a natural candidate due to the need to plot coordinates and our goal of comparing geographical regions.
 Rather than create an overcrowded world map, we instead chose to use the `long` and `lat` location variables to form two maps - one of the Northeastern US and one of Europe - which each display a layer of country border data, a layer of points, and a layer of annotations.
 Each tweet point is colored, sized, and given transparency values via mapping to `tag_count`, a variable formed by counting the occurrence of @user strings within tweet `content`.
 Further, each point is given random noise by geom\_jitter() in order to alleviate some of the extreme clustering of points around NYC and the southern UK.

 ### Analysis